 With low self-esteem being a problem for many people regardless of their age or gender, it is something that needs to be focused on, as it can even go on to impact vital areas of life such as work and relationships.

 Overall, exercise holds huge potential for helping people lead a happier life.
-With maintaining a positive image of themselves being a big worry for many people in a social media dominated world, it is important that the public and fitness professionals create an image of fitness that is inclusive and appealing, as this is the only way that we can create a fitness industry that is supportive and inclusive for all.
+With maintaining a positive image of themselves is a big worry for many people in a social media-dominated world, it is important that the public and fitness professionals create an image of fitness that is inclusive and appealing, as this is the only way that we can create a fitness industry that is supportive and inclusive for all.

 If you want to get involved with fitness and help others look after their physical and mental health, take a look at our industry-recognised fitness courses or get in touch to find out how you can take your fitness skills further and become an industry recognised fitness professional.
 With the fitness industry continuously growing, the options to get involved and help others take care of their health are huge.